 It's important to note that laser eye surgery may not be suitable for everyone, and there are risks involved, such as dry eyes, glare or halos, and in rare cases, loss of vision.
 Your ophthalmologist will work with you to determine if the procedure is right for you and answer any questions you may have.
 With the right precautions and follow-up care, laser eye surgery can be a safe and effective way to improve your vision.

 At Blackrock Health, we have earned a long-standing reputation for excellence in private medical and surgical care.
 This includes the diagnosis and treatment of conditions affecting the eye, ear, nose, and throat, for both adults and children Our three hospitals offer easy and speedy access to expert care in these fields.
 We have a renowned team of consultants, and we use the latest techniques and technologies.
-This means we can aim to provide you with a fast, accurate diagnoses and an effective and tailored treatment plan.
+This means we can aim to provide you with a fast, accurate diagnosis and an effective and tailored treatment plan.
 We understand that experiencing problems with your eyes, ears, nose, or throat can be worrying.
 That is why we are committed to providing compassionate and reassuring care.
 Whether you need a routine check-up or a more complex procedure, we are here to help.
 Our team is dedicated to providing you with the highest standards of care and support - throughout your journey to better health.

 Ophthalmology is the study and treatment of eye disorders.
 Our ophthalmology team treats all eye conditions.
 Our team will look after you throughout your diagnosis, treatment and recovery.